hakdogan/jenkins-pipeline/README.md

 * Push the image to Docker Hub
 * Pull and run the image

-## First step, run up containers
+## First step, running up the services

-Since one of the goals is to obtain the ``sonarqube`` report of our project, we should be able to access sonarqube from dockerize jenkins.
-For this reason, we will use ``docker compose``.
+Since one of the goals is to obtain the ``sonarqube`` report of our project, we should be able to access sonarqube from the jenkins service. ``Docker compose`` is a best choice to run services working together.
+We configure our application services in a yaml file as below.

 ``docker-compose.yml``
 ```yml